liyuanlin/cordova-hot-code-push-cli-qiniu/README.md

 When executed - you will be asked to fill in some project preferences from the command line:
 - `Project name` - your current project name. **Required**.
-- `Amazon S3 Bucket name` - name of the S3 Bucket on the Amazon. **Required for deployment**, can be skipped in other cases.
+- `Qiniu Bucket name` - name of the Qiniu Bucket. **Required for deployment**, can be skipped in other cases.
-- `Amazon S3 region` - Amazon S3 region. **Required for deployment**, can be skipped in other cases.
 - `iOS app identifier` - applications id on the App Store.
 Used to redirect user to the applications page on the store.
 - `Android app identifier` - applications package name by which we reference app on the Google Play.
 - `Update method` - when to perform the update.
 Supports three keys: